Dr. Kenneth Hughes New Technique and Success in the Brazilian Buttlift – No Patient Deaths

 Some have suggested sedation rather than general anesthesia as a method to reduce risk.
 However, the dilation occurring during general anesthesia is not significant, when understanding that some of these veins are much larger than 4 mm without dilation.
 Therefore, the type of anesthesia is far less important than avoiding these larger vessels.

 Some have suggested that one avoids the area of the vascular pedicle and the sciatic nerve.
 These are both good recommendations, but veins beyond the pedicles are sufficiently large to allow emboli introduction from a purely biomechanical standpoint.

 Truly, the one overarching theme in this is to use a cannula that is much larger than the vessels to be avoided.
 In addition, injection should occur into the areas where the vessels are the smallest possible in diameter.
 This only occurs at the level directly under the skin.
 The muscle fascia should not be penetrated or entered to allow for the safest Brazilian buttlift or BBL possible.

-Does this completely prevent fat emboli?
+Does this completely prevent fat emboli and patient death?

 At present, Dr. Kenneth Hughes of Hughes Plastic Surgery has performed over 1500 BBLs with the method described.
 He has not encountered a fatal or nonfatal fat embolus.
 In other words, he has experienced no deaths in 5 years with this new technique, while hundreds of other deaths have been reported during that time.
 Science is always advancing, but Dr. Kenneth Hughes has always been ahead of the curve.

 To learn more about Dr. Kenneth Hughes, Harvard-trained, board-certified plastic surgeon in Los Angeles, please visit

 To see before and after photos of Kenneth Hughes, please visit https://www.hughesplasticsurgery.com/los-angeles-before-after-photos/